30DaysOf/next-movies-explore/_explore/README.md

 We'll try the last option - effectively setting up a _deployment environment_ for a GitHub Actions workflow, to which we can add relevant environment variables _as secrets_ for secure storage and access.

-1. Visit the [Environments](https://github.com/30DaysOf/next-movies-explore/settings/environments) page of your project settings, create a new environment. _I called mine "Azure Static Web Apps" to provide context for where it would be used and saved it with defaults._
+1. Visit the [Environments](https://github.com/30DaysOf/next-movies-explore/settings/environments) page of your project settings, create a new environment. _I updated mine to "development" to provide context for its use as a development stage deployment target._ You can see [deployment history](https://github.com/30DaysOf/next-movies-explore/deployments) for each environment now.

 2. Visit the created environment, and look for the `Environment secrets` section.
 Click `Add secret` and add two secrets corresponding to the above 2 variables (and their values) and save. _This should result in an Environment as follows ._